soyoahn/soyoahn.github.io/index.md

 I'm a technical writer based in Los Angeles and the mom of two toddlers.
 We have one brown tabby cat and a growing collection of houseplants (<s>19</s> [26](2025/07/05/what-i-did-during-mid-year-break.html#plants) now...
 I'd love to 2x this number in the next year or so).

-**Crowning Achievements**
+**Career Highlights**

 In recent years, I've side quested into roles as a business analyst, game content producer, and technical producer.
 These opportunities sprang out of my regular technical writing job.

 I love learning the deep innards of a system--the design rationales, tech constraints, policy origin stories--using all of the context to inform my work.

-In every new knowledge area, I attempt to solve a few specific problems well first, which is the quickest path to meaningfully understanding what's important to my <font color="#F21B1B">specific users</font>.
-By learning about my users + creators and what is or isn't important, I can design information that fits the needs of all users in the system.
+In every new knowledge area, I attempt to solve a few specific problems well first, which is the quickest path to meaningfully gain a sense of what's important to my <font color="#F21B1B">specific users</font>.
+By learning about my users + creators and what is or isn't important, I can strive to design information that fits the their needs.
 The hardest part is learning what is or isn't important--and this is why gaining **firsthand expertise steeped in realistic context is critical to my process**.